AbhijeetPendyala/CarlaDatasetGeneration/README.md

 # Running

 * step1: Launch CarlaEU4
-  Navigate to the folder where carla pre compiled package is present, open a terminal and:
+  Navigate to the folder where carla's pre-compiled package is present:
 ```
   ./CarlaUE4.sh TownXX -opengl
 ```
 * step2: Launch data capturing

-  Navigate to the folder where the repo is cloned, open a terminal and:
+  Navigate to the folder where the repo is cloned:
 ```
   python3 main.py -ve 100 -wa 110
 ```

 # Data captured

-  Images (RGB) and .txt files with following parameters are captured in 'Data' folder.
+  Illustration of the data captured in a newly created 'Data' folder.

-  Parameters captured in .txt file (Example):
+  Parameters :
 ```
   Type,BBox,Dimensions,Rotation_Y_(Red_Theta),Alpha_(Blue_Theta),Center_(ground_projection)